-If volunteers meet either of the following criteria post medication, volunteers will remain under medical observation at the study center until resolution:
+If volunteers meet the following criteria post vandetanib administration, they will remain under medical observation in the study center until resolution:

-- QTc prolongation as defined by an increase from baseline in QTcF interval of greater than or equal to 60 ms and/or a QTcF interval of greater than 480 ms on 2 separate occasions (volunteers will remain under medical observation in the center until resolution ie, QTcF less than 460 ms) - An increase from baseline in systolic blood pressure greater than 30 mmHg on more than 2 consecutive occasions which are more than 4 hours apart on the same study day (volunteers will remain under medical observation in the center at the Investigator's discretion)
+- 1. QTc prolongation as defined by an increase from baseline in QTcF interval of greater than or equal to 60 ms and/or a QTcF interval of greater than 480 ms on 2 separate occasions (volunteers will remain under medical observation in the study center until resolution ie, QTcF less than 460 ms). - 2.
+An increase from baseline in systolic blood pressure greater than 30 mmHg on more than 2 consecutive occasions which are more than 4 hours apart on the same study day (volunteers will remain under medical observation in the study center at the Investigator's discretion)

-1.4.2 Cutaneous events
+1.4.1.1 Cutaneous events

 It is strongly recommended that all volunteers follow a program of sun protective measures during the study.
-The aim is to reduce the risk of development of skin rash, or minimize the severity of skin rash.
+The aim is to reduce the risk of development of skin rash or minimize the severity of skin rash.